![]() |

 Now for the tricky bit!
 At the bottom of the bore there lurks a circlip.
 You will need a pair of longer than usual circlip pliers, or, failing that, a bit of imagination and some of those odd bits of stuff you kept just in case they might come in useful!!

 Ok:- All cleaned, painted and ready for reassembly.
 How you make yours look presentable is up to you.
 Bit different, isn't it?
 It is the same one, honest!
+All the parts I

 And here's how I put it back together.